 Configure a FireCluster on VMware ESXi

-You can configure two FireboxV virtual machines as an active/active FireCluster.
+You can configure two FireboxV virtual machines as an active/passive FireCluster.
 We recommend that you complete the virtual network setup on the hypervisor before you configure the FireboxV devices you want to cluster.

 - Configure the Cluster